Adrian Jarvis

 Adrian Jarvis (born 12 December 1983) is an English rugby union footballer who played as fly half for Bristol in the RFU Championship.

 In 2007–08 he was called into the England Saxons squad to face Italy A in Ragusa, Sicily on 9 February 2008.

 On 3 March 2017, Jarvis announced his retirement from professional rugby.

-Jarvis is now in a full time role coaching rugby at a boys' school called QEH, Bristol (Queen Elizabeth's Hospital), as Head of Rugby.
-His main role is also 1st XV backs coach, with him also aiding the development of the 7s team, while also teaching A-level and GCSE Business.
+Jarvis is now in a full-time role coaching rugby at Wellington College.
+His main role is also 1st XV coach, with him also aiding the development of the 7s team, while also teaching Business and Economics for A-Level and International Baccalaureate.